hidayatullahap/blog-endpoint/README.md

 If you want to skip installing soda CLI you can dump your table with schema.sql inside /migrations

 Click here to see full [Toolbox] documentation.

+PS: GOLANG IS REALLY SLOW FOR RAPID DEV.
+IT'S GOOD FOR MICROSERVICES WHICH I DIDN'T NEED IN THIS PROJECT.
+USE ROR/LARAVEL/NEST.JS INSTEAD